firedranzer/sofa/applications/plugins/PSL/README.md

 sudo python setup.py install
 ```

 #### Introduction.
+PSL features:
+- a declarative scene language (as is .scn) that can be loaded & saved.
+- with multiple alternative syntax (xml, hjson, python-pickled)
+- with procedural elements (with embeded Python)
+- with scene templates (dynamic element that can be reuse and instantiated)
+- with scene libraries (to store scene templates for reuse and sharing)
+- with explicit aliasing (to simplify scene writing).
+- with dedicated python DSL to simpliyfy scene writing in pure-python
+- ... more to come ...

 For the simplicity of the following we will employ the H-JSON syntax as it provides both readbility,
 compactness and clarity.